Golf Odds: UK Guide to Betting Markets & Tips

 What are the most common golf betting markets?

 Popular markets include outright winner, each-way bets, top 5/10/20 finishes, first round leader, head-to-head matchups, top nationality, group betting, and prop markets such as hole-in-one or bogey-free round.
-In-play betting is also widely available on most UK sportsbooks.
+In-play betting is also widely available on most UK bookmakers.

 How do each-way bets work in golf?